Intersec/selectic/README.md

 * Options to auto-disable the component when there is no options or only one mandatory option.
 * Handle selection overflow either by displaying a tag "+x more" either by adding several lines and show all selected options.
-* Possibility to combine options from different sources (static or dynamic) or to use the other as fallback (if the list is empty).
+* Possibility to open the component programatically.

 ## Documentation